 Renewing a domain name before expiration

-As per policy set by the registry, we will send the registrant contact on the domain name emails at 90/60/30/10/5/1 day(s) before expiration of the domain, with instructions on how to renew the domain name.
-We will also send an email on the day of expiration, to let you know that the domain name has expired and that any web-hosting or email services tied to the domain will cease to function (as DNS will stop responding).
+As per registry policy, we will send the registrant contact on the domain name emails at 90/60/30/10/5/1 day(s) before the expiration of the domain with instructions on how to renew.
+We will also send an email on the day of expiration, to let you know that the domain name has expired and that any web-hosting or email services tied to the domain will cease to function (As DNS will stop responding).

 If you do renew the domain name before expiration, then there will be no disruption to any web hosting or email hosting services associated with the domain name and you will notice the date in VIPControl will increment.
 You can choose to renew your domain name for up as many years as you like, with a cap of 10 years total on the domain name.

 VIPControl will present the options to you (Including the price) and only the options your domain name is eligible to be renewed for (Example, if your domain has over 4 years remaining and you want to add more years, VIPControl will only show you up to 5 years renewal).

 Renewing your domain name through VIPControl is easy, and takes a few seconds to complete.

 - Click the My Services option on the top-left > Domains from the menu below (You will be taken here by default)

 - Hit the Manage button for the domain name that you wish to renew